sakamoto-poteko/neko/README.md

 ### ふみの (fumino)

-Fumino is the article metrics calculator (and the only subdir links to the Qt Library).
+`Fumino` is the article metrics calculator (and the only subdir links to the Qt Library).
-Feed it with the path contains *.txt, it will give you metrics file.
+Feed it with the path contains *.txt, it will give out the metrics file.

 __NOTE:__ Make sure your input files are in UTF-8, or fumino will throw a lot of NaNs on your face.